 Conflict of Interest Policy

-The CCAFS Independent Science Panel (ISP) approved an ISP conflict of interest policy at its meeting in Rome, Italy on 10 October 2013.
+The CCAFS Independent Steering Committee (ISC) approved an ISC conflict of interest policy at its meeting in Rome, Italy on 10 October 2013.
 Click to view.

-The ISP generally meets twice a year, in May and October.
+The ISC generally meets twice a year, one of the meetings being virtual, in May and October.

 The Independent Steering Committee replaced the Independent Science Panel which operated until December 2016.
 Click to view meeting minutes.

 Note: The Independent Science Panel replaced the CCAFS Steering Committee which operated until July 2011.
 Click to view meeting minutes.